RyanJeong/cmake/README.md

         * `GIT_TAG`: 설치할 외부 라이브러리의 tag
     * `FetchContent_MakeAvailable`는 외부 라이브러리를 사용할 수 있게 함
     * `FetchContent`를 통해 가져온 외부 라이브러리는 프로젝트 전체에서 사용 가능
+* Locations:
+> CMAKE_BINARY_DIR : if you are building in-source, this is the same as CMAKE_SOURCE_DIR, otherwise this is the top level directory of your build tree

+> CMAKE_COMMAND : this is the complete path of the cmake which runs currently (e.g. /usr/local/bin/cmake).
+Note that if you have custom commands that invoke cmake -E, it is very important to use CMAKE_COMMAND as the CMake executable, because CMake might not be on the system PATH.

+> CMAKE_CURRENT_BINARY_DIR : if you are building in-source, this is the same as CMAKE_CURRENT_SOURCE_DIR, otherwise this is the directory where the compiled or generated files from the current CMakeLists.txt will go to.

+> CMAKE_CURRENT_SOURCE_DIR : this is the directory where the
+currently processed CMakeLists.txt is located in

+> CMAKE_CURRENT_LIST_FILE : this is the full path to the listfile currently being processed.

+> CMAKE_CURRENT_LIST_DIR : (since 2.8.3) this is the directory
+of the listfile currently being processed.

+> CMAKE_CURRENT_LIST_LINE : this is linenumber where the variable
+is used.

+> CMAKE_FILES_DIRECTORY : the directory within the current binary
+directory that contains all the CMake generated files.
+Typically evaluates to "/CMakeFiles".
+Note the leading slash for the directory.
+Typically used with the current binary directory, i.e.
+${CMAKE_CURRENT_BINARY_DIR}${CMAKE_FILES_DIRECTORY}

+> CMAKE_MODULE_PATH : tell CMake to search first in directories listed in CMAKE_MODULE_PATH when you use FIND_PACKAGE() or INCLUDE()
+SET(CMAKE_MODULE_PATH ${PROJECT_SOURCE_DIR}/MyCMakeScripts)
+FIND_PACKAGE(HelloWorld)

+> CMAKE_ROOT : this is the CMake installation directory

+> CMAKE_SOURCE_DIR : this is the directory which contains the top-level CMakeLists.txt, i.e. the top level source directory

+> PROJECT_NAME : the name of the project set by PROJECT() command.

+> CMAKE_PROJECT_NAME : the name of the first project set by the PROJECT() command, i.e. the top level project.

+> PROJECT_BINARY_DIR : contains the full path to the top level directory of your build tree

+> PROJECT_SOURCE_DIR : contains the full path to the root of your project source directory, i.e. to the nearest directory where CMakeLists.txt contains the PROJECT() command

 ## Index
 * [실행파일 만들기](./1)